-PAO-14 Continuous Quality Improvement System
+PAO-13 Continuous Quality Improvement System

-- (1) Contractors must implement a continuous quality improvement process to ensure compliance with all B-5 ECEAP requirements.
-This process must include monitoring, recordkeeping, and timely follow-up and applies to all B-5 ECEAP providers.
-It must: - (a) Include monitoring at the class, site, subcontractor (if applicable), and contractor levels on a defined schedule. - (b) Inform training and technical assistance delivered to staff at all levels. - (c) Inform ongoing coaching supports. - (d) Inform B-5 ECEAP program planning. - (e) Include instructional leadership strategies and supports to drive improvement efforts. - (f) Contractors must maintain documentation of their scheduled monitoring of B-5 ECEAP sites, identification of any issues and follow-up. - (2) Contractors must maintain documentation related to their internal continuous quality improvement systems including: - (a) Data gathered during monitoring. - (b) Follow-up on out-of-compliance issues.
+- (1) Contractors must implement a continuous quality improvement process to ensure compliance with all ECEAP requirements.
+This process must include monitoring, recordkeeping, and timely follow-up and applies to all ECEAP providers.
+It must: - (a) Include monitoring at the class, site, subcontractor (if applicable), and contractor levels on a defined schedule. - (b) Inform training and technical assistance delivered to staff at all levels. - (c) Inform ongoing coaching supports. - (d) Inform ECEAP program planning. - (e) Include instructional leadership strategies and supports to drive improvement efforts. - (f) Contractors must maintain documentation of their scheduled monitoring of ECEAP sites, identification of any issues and follow-up. - (2) Contractors must maintain documentation related to their internal continuous quality improvement systems including: - (a) Data gathered during monitoring. - (b) Follow-up on out-of-compliance issues.

-PAO-15 Program Monitoring
+PAO-14 Program Monitoring

-- (1) The DCYF ECEAP will monitor each contractor's compliance with the B-5 ECEAP Contract and B-5 ECEAP Performance Standards regularly: - (a) In person Continuous Quality Improvement visits as specified in the Contractor's Guide to Full B-5 ECEAP Visits - (b) Desktop monitoring of data in ELMS and GOLD® by Teaching Strategies - (c) Monthly contractor phone calls - (2) Following a CQI visit, contractors must complete and submit a written response to the CQI plan for items identified as needing improvement.
+- (1) DCYF ECEAP will monitor each contractor's compliance with the ECEAP Contract and ECEAP Performance Standards regularly: - (a) In person Continuous Quality Improvement visits as specified in the Contractor's Guide to Full ECEAP Visits - (b) Desktop monitoring of data in ELMS and GOLD® by Teaching Strategies - (c) Monthly contractor phone calls - (2) Following a CQI visit, contractors must complete and submit a written response to the CQI plan for items identified as needing improvement.
 Upon approval of the plan by DCYF ECEAP, contractors will resolve all items as outlined in the plan.

-PAO-16 Pesticide Notifications
+PAO-15 Pesticide Notifications

-B-5 ECEAP providers must maintain for seven years, documentation that they notify parents, employees, and any other interested parties 48 hours in advance of the application of pesticides in accordance with RCW 17.21.
+(1) ECEAP providers must maintain for seven years, documentation that they notify parents, employees, and any other interested parties 48 hours in advance of the application of pesticides in accordance with RCW 17.21.
 Notification is not required if children will be out of the facility for two consecutive days after application.

-PAO-17 Health Screening
+PAO-16 Health Screening

-- (1) Children who have not had a health screening within the last twelve months must be screened within 90 calendar days, counting children's first day attending class each school year as day one, for: - (a) Vision and hearing. - (b) Special health needs. - (2) Contractors must ensure B-5 ECEAP providers: - (a) Document the screening results in ELMS. - (b) Partner with families when health, nutritional or developmental concerns are suspected or identified in their child. - (c) Make appropriate referrals based on screening results. - (d) Follow recommendations of the child's health, nutrition or developmental practitioner.
+- (1) Children who have not had a health screening within the last twelve months must be screened within 90 calendar days, counting children's first day attending class each school year as day one, for: - (a) Vision and hearing. - (b) Special health needs. - (2) Contractors must ensure ECEAP providers: - (a) Document the screening results in ELMS. - (b) Partner with families when health, nutritional or developmental concerns are suspected or identified in their child. - (c) Make appropriate referrals based on screening results. - (d) Follow recommendations of the child's health, nutrition or developmental practitioner.

-PAO-18 Eligibility, Recruitment, Selection, Enrollment, and Attendance Documents
+PAO-17 Eligibility, Recruitment, Selection, Enrollment, and Attendance Documents

-- (1) Contractors must ensure B-5 ECEAP providers retain attendance records for five years. - (2) Contractors must ensure B-5 ECEAP providers maintain the following records for at least the current and previous school year: - (a) Parent signatures verifying eligibility information is accurate. - (b) Signed statement from staff who verified eligibility. - (c) Statement of income signed by the employer or parent, if no other documentation of income is available. - (3) Contractors should consult their ECEAP contract and follow their agency's record retention schedule for longer retention requirements.
+- (1) Contractors must ensure ECEAP providers maintain the following records for at least the current and previous school year: - (a) Parent signatures verifying eligibility information is accurate.

+- (b) Signed statement from staff who verified eligibility. - (c) Statement of income signed by the employer or parent, if no other documentation of income is available. - (2) Contractors should consult their ECEAP contract and follow their agency's record retention schedule for longer retention requirements.

-PAO-19 Human Resources Documents
+PAO-18 Human Resources Documents